 The internal funding rate used in the determination of the initial estimated value generally represents a discount from the credit spreads for our conventional fixed-rate debt.
 The value of these derivative transactions are derived from our internal pricing models.
 These models are based on factors such as the traded market prices of comparable derivative instruments and on other inputs, which include volatility, dividend rates, interest rates and other factors.
-As a result, the estimated initial value of the notes on the Pricing Date was determined based on market conditions on the Pricing Date.
+As a result, the estimated initial value of the notes on the pricing date was determined based on market conditions at that time.

-The Underlying Assets
+The Underlying Asset

-All disclosures contained in this pricing supplement regarding the Underlying Assets, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by, the applicable Index Sponsor.
-The Index Sponsors, who own the copyright and all other rights to the applicable Underlying Asset, have no obligation to continue to publish, and may discontinue publication of, the Underlying Assets.
-Neither we nor BMOCM accepts any responsibility for the calculation, maintenance or publication of any Underlying Asset or any successor index.
+All disclosures contained in this pricing supplement regarding the Underlying Asset, including, without limitation, its make-up, method of calculation, and changes in its components, have been derived from publicly available sources.
+The information reflects the policies of, and is subject to change by, S&P. S&P, which owns the copyright and all other rights to the Underlying Asset, has no obligation to continue to publish, and may discontinue publication of, the Underlying Asset.
+The consequences of S&P discontinuing publication of the Underlying Asset are discussed in the section of the product prospectus supplement entitled "General Terms of the Notes-Unavailability of the Level of the Underlying Asset on a Valuation Date."
+Neither we nor BMOCM accepts any responsibility for the calculation, maintenance or publication of the Underlying Asset or any successor index.

-We encourage you to review recent levels of the Underlying Assets prior to making an investment decision with respect to the notes.
+We encourage you to review recent levels of the Underlying Asset prior to making an investment decision with respect to the notes.